Minnesota Twins remove statue of former owner Calvin Griffith at Target Field over racist comments

 At one point in the speech, Griffith paused, lowered his voice and asked if there were any blacks around.
 Then he said, “I’ll tell you why we came to Minnesota.
 It was when I found out you only had 15,000 blacks here.
 Black people don’t go to ballgames, but they’ll fill up a rassling ring and put up such a chant it’ll scare you to death.
 It’s unbelievable.
 We came here because you’ve got good, hardworking, white people here.”

-The team statement read: “When we opened Target Field in 2010 in conjunction with our 50th season in Minnesota, we were excited and proud to welcome fans to our ‘forever ballpark.’
+The Twins statement on Friday morning read: “When we opened Target Field in 2010 in conjunction with our 50th season in Minnesota, we were excited and proud to welcome fans to our ‘forever ballpark.’
 As such, we wanted to pay permanent tribute to those figures and moments that helped shape the first half-century of Minnesota Twins baseball — including a statue of Calvin Griffith, our former owner and the man responsible for moving the franchise here in 1961.

 “While we acknowledge the prominent role Calvin Griffith played in our history, we cannot remain silent and continue ignoring the racist comments he made in Waseca in 1978.
 His disparaging words displayed a blatant intolerance and disregard for the Black community that are the antithesis of what the Minnesota Twins stand for and value.